ebube52/Lab03-04/README.md

 ## How to Submit
 Create your flutter project inside this folder, commit, and then push your code to this repository to submit your lab assignment.

+## Extending
+If you wish to extend this lab, you will need to add features including interaction for elements in the application.

+- Add a button to the AppBar that takes users to a new page where they can create a new tweet.
+This will require them to specify their two names, the text of the tweet, and an optional link to an image.
+New tweets are created with 0 comments, retweets, and likes, and are timestamped at the time of their creation.

+  - This means you will need to modify your app to use timestamps instead of timestrings to indicate when a tweet was made.
+Do so.

+- Clicking the heart (Like) or retweet buttons should increase the counts by 1, and change their icons appropriately.
+Clicking a second time should return the count and icons to their original states.

+- Clicking the button next to the time string should provide a small popup that asks the user if they wish to hide the tweet.
+If they do so, the tweet should disappear from the feed.

+- Clicking the speech bubble should provide the opportunity to reply to a tweet.
+This should take the user to a new page where they can write a new tweet.
+If a tweet is submitted, it should appear in the feed directly below the original tweet, and increase the number of comments by 1.

+- Clicking the bookmark button should set the tweet to be a favorited tweet.
+Favorited tweets will always appear at the top of the feed, with any replies directly below them.
+Clicking the bookmark button a second time should cause the tweet to no longer be favorited.